top of page

 Another Instance, Where The Process Made No Sense (and Still Doesn’t)...

 Not long after, I raised an issue with the same Director, that demonstrated a gap in our work process.
-My team was asked to complete documentation of a task where we weren’t the ones who did the actual work — another team was.
-Logically, they should’ve documented it.
+My team was asked to complete documentation of a task where we weren’t the ones who did the actual work but another team was.
+Logically, they should have documented it.

-My director’s response?
+My director’s response was another level.
 She pointed to another study run by someone in her inner circle and said, “She did it, why can’t you?”
 Well, I did my homework.
-Turned out, this person hadn’t actually done the documentation either — she just signed off on it.
+Turned out, this person had not actually done the documentation either but instead she just signed off on it.
 The work and documentation was still done by the other team.
 I forwarded this fact to my director.

 As expected, no response. no acknowledgment.
 Just silence and more nitpicking over things that suddenly seemed urgent.